Details

 *special effects, martial arts choreography*

 The drama was aesthetically pleasing and visually engaging.
-However, I noticed that there were instances where the edits were not perfectly synchronized and it seemed like they had to use multiple takes to achieve the desired outcome.
-Despite this, I still believe that the overall production was very well executed and enjoyable to watch.
+However, I noticed that there were instances where the edits were not perfectly synchronized, and it seemed like multiple takes were needed to achieve the desired outcome.
+Despite this, I still believe the overall production was very well executed and enjoyable to watch.

-*how I understand the story but mostly questions*
+*how I understand the story but primarily questions*

 The clues are scattered and plentiful, enough to keep me on edge and make me wonder about what, when, how, and who.

-**His mother: how and why did she leave her world.
-I assume she escape something or somebody.
-She left with a destructive firearm of mass destruction.
+**His mother: how and why did she leave her world?
+I assume she escaped something or somebody.
+She went with a destructive firearm of mass destruction.
 Why?
 Why did she leave to find the blind martial artist?
 She seems to know the past and future.
 Who killed her?
-Was she captured by her own world people.
+Was she captured by her own world people?

-**Clues: his mothers book which allow people to become master level 10, assuming level 10 is the maximum someone can reach.
+**Clues: His mother's book allows people to become grandmasters, the highest level a martial practitioner can reach.
 Where is this book?
-His mother explained the ice age and the circle of life with the return of the feudal era.
-How ML knew all these poems?
+His mother explained the Ice Age and the circle of life with the return of the feudal era.
+How did ML know all these poems?
 Where did he read them?
-How hid he get all the past knowledge.
+How did he get all the past knowledge?

 *Conclusion*